Visual editor

 Editor layout

-| Panel | Purpose |
+| Pane | Purpose |

 |---|---|

-| Left panel | Schema-driven field editors rendered as forms based on your Zod content schema |
+| Fields panel (toggleable, right) | Schema-driven field editors rendered from your Zod content schema |

 - Back button — return to the collection browser